ConductorOne/terraform-provider-conductorone/docs/resources/policy.md

 - `certify_remediate_immediately` (Boolean) ONLY valid when used in a CERTIFY Ticket Type:
  Causes any deprovision or change in a grant to be applied when Certify Ticket is closed.

-This field is part of the `action` oneof.
 See the documentation for `c1.api.policy.v1.PolicyPostActions` for more details.